 Landlords taking on new properties will want them returning to the rental market quickly to find new tenants.

-Zinsser products properly seal and prime woodstained or varnished surfaces quickly and without the back-breaking sanding you might expect; for decoration, the finish coat is available in over 350 colours in matt, satin and semi-gloss finishes, easily matching existing company branding themes and existing interior décor.
+Zinsser products properly seal and prime woodstained or varnished surfaces quickly and without the back-breaking sanding you might expect; for decoration, the finish coat is available in over 4,000+ colours from RAL, NCS, and British Standard in matt, satin and semi-gloss finishes, easily matching existing company branding themes and existing interior décor.

 Step 1.
 Surface Preparation

 Ensure the surface is clean and dry, removing anything that could interfere with the application and adhesion of Zinsser products and materials to be applied.
 Loose and failing materials should be removed either by scraping or through the use of a hot air stripper to a sound edge, feathering the edge with a fine grade abrasive paper.

 The moisture content should not exceed 12%, prior to painting.

 Remove all dust as well as any visible signs of organic growth, treating those affected areas with Zinsser Mould Killer & Remover in accordance with the manufacturer’s instructions, and allowing to dry.

 For any remaining sound paint, clean those areas down to remove any contaminants with Zinsser Universal Degreaser & Cleaner, thoroughly rinsing with clean water to remove all residue before allowing to dry.

 Use methylated spirit to thoroughly degrease the surface, changing cloths regularly.